About Applied Computational Technologies

 Investors in Applied Computational Technologies

 Applied Computational Technologies has secured backing from 3 investors, including venture fund and institutional investors.
 Prominent investors backing the company include Varian, Ben Franklin Technology Partners and Pittsburgh Life Sciences Greenhouse.
-This diverse investor base provides strategic capital, industry expertise, and valuable network connections that support the company's growth initiatives, market expansion, and long-term value creation.

 | Investor | Description | Founded Year | Domain | Location |